Key Points

 - Vomiting

-If you know your dog has consumed essential oils – or they’re showing signs of poisoning – you need to seek help immediately.
-Take your dog to your nearest veterinarian or emergency veterinary hospital or call ASPCA animal poison control (which is open 24/7).
-They can tell you what you should do next.
+If you know your dog has consumed essential oils — or they’re showing signs of essential oil poisoning — you need to seek help immediately.
+Take your dog to your nearest veterinarian or emergency veterinary hospital.
+You can also call the ASPCA Animal Poison Control helpline or the Pet Poison Helpline, which are both available 24/7.

 How can I keep my dog safe around essential oils?

 Even if you don’t use them on your dog, you may have essential oils around your house.
-Here are some key tips for keeping your pup safe around essential oils:
+Here are some key tips for keeping your pup safe:

-- Keep them safe and out of reach of your pet, either locked away or in a pet-inaccessible location
+- Keep bottles safe and out of reach of your pet, either locked away or in a pet-inaccessible location.

-- When burning oils, don’t put them on surfaces pet could easily reach
+- When burning oils, including in essential oil diffusers, don’t put them on surfaces pets can easily reach.